MamidiSrivaishnavi/MentorAI-AI-for-Bharat/README.md

 MentorAI aims to simulate how a human mentor teaches a concept:

 1. Provide a short explanation.
-2. Ask if the student wants more details.
+2. Ask if the user wants more details.
 3. Provide examples or step-by-step reasoning.
 4. Continue the conversation interactively.